energysp/energysp.github.io/README.md

 Topics of interest include, but are not limited to, the following:

--Cryptographical solutions, secure key management, authentication, provenance, and access control for smart energy systems -Cybersecurity of distributed energy resources and IoT devices -Security analysis of energy management systems and grid controlling systems -Industry standardization of secure energy management and control protocols -Detection, prevention, and mitigation of cyber attacks and system anomalies in smart energy systems -Cloud/Edge security for smart energy systems
+- Cryptographical solutions, secure key management, authentication, provenance, and access control for smart energy systems
+- Cybersecurity of distributed energy resources and IoT devices
+- Security analysis of energy management systems and grid controlling systems -Industry standardization of secure energy management and control protocols -Detection, prevention, and mitigation of cyber attacks and system anomalies in smart energy systems -Cloud/Edge security for smart energy systems